Fully Loaded (1999): Main event matches

 The main event was a First Blood match for the WWF Championship.
 Stone Cold Steve Austin defended the title against The Undertaker.
-The match stipulated that if Undertaker won, Austin would never receive another shot at the WWF Championship ever again and if Austin won, WWF Chairman Vince McMahon would never appear on WWF television again.
-The match started when Undertaker and Austin started battling each other in the entrance way and battled each other throughout the ringside area.
-Undertaker then picked up a chair and tried to hit Austin with it.
+The match stipulated that if The Undertaker won, Austin would never receive another shot at the WWF Championship ever again and if Austin won, WWF Chairman Vince McMahon would never appear on WWF television again.
+The match started when The Undertaker and Austin started battling each other in the entrance way and battled each other throughout the ringside area.
+The Undertaker then picked up a chair and tried to hit Austin with it.
 He attempted it four times, but he failed to hit it even a single time.
-Austin then threw Undertaker into the steel steps, but Undertaker did not bleed.
+Austin then threw The Undertaker into the steel steps, but The Undertaker did not bleed.
 Shane McMahon then interfered in the match and Austin hit him with a chair.
-Austin tried to hit Undertaker with it, but Undertaker avoided it.
-Austin then performed a Stone Cold Stunner on Undertaker.
+Austin tried to hit The Undertaker with it, but The Undertaker avoided it.
+Austin then performed a Stone Cold Stunner on The Undertaker.
 Vince McMahon then interfered in the match and tried to attack Austin with his crutch, but Austin avoided it and attacked McMahon.
-Undertaker proceeded to hit Austin with a chair in the head.
-X-Pac then interfered and kicked the chair into Undertaker's head.
-Austin then picked up a television camera and hit Undertaker with it.
-When Undertaker rose to his feet, he was visibly bleeding.
+The Undertaker proceeded to hit Austin with a chair in the head.
+X-Pac then interfered and kicked the chair into The Undertaker's head.
+Austin then picked up a television camera and hit The Undertaker with it.
+When The Undertaker rose to his feet, he was visibly bleeding.
 The two men continued to fight since the referee had been knocked out and unable to call for the bell.
-Undertaker then tried to perform a Tombstone Piledriver on Austin, but the referee came to and noticed Undertaker bleeding and called for the bell.
+The Undertaker then tried to perform a Tombstone Piledriver on Austin, but the referee came to and noticed The Undertaker bleeding and called for the bell.
 The referee awarded the match to Austin and declared him the winner.
 As a result, Vince McMahon could no longer appear on WWF television.
-After the match, Austin nailed Undertaker with a stunner.
+After the match, Austin nailed The Undertaker with a stunner.
 Afterwards, Triple H came out and attacked Austin.
 While Triple H was attacking Austin, The Rock came to save Austin and got revenge on Triple H from earlier in the night.
-While Triple H and The Rock brawled, Undertaker nailed Austin with a chair, causing Austin to bleed profusely.
-This started a brawl between Austin and Undertaker which caused every WWF official and Shane McMahon to try to stop them, but to no avail.
-Finally, both men stopped fighting and Undertaker tried to leave, but Austin climbed through the ring and attacked Undertaker in the aisle before they were pulled apart by officials.
-However, Undertaker continued up the aisleway.
-While watching all this in the ring, it all started to set in that Vince McMahon could no longer appear on WWF television, then Austin came into the ring and shook hands with McMahon and gave him a goodbye Stone Cold Stunner with Undertaker standing in the aisleway looking on.
+While Triple H and The Rock brawled, The Undertaker nailed Austin with a chair, causing Austin to bleed profusely.
+This started a brawl between Austin and The Undertaker which caused every WWF official and Shane McMahon to try to stop them, but to no avail.
+Finally, both men stopped fighting and The Undertaker tried to leave, but Austin climbed through the ring and attacked The Undertaker in the aisle before they were pulled apart by officials.
+However, The Undertaker continued up the aisleway.
+While watching all this in the ring, it all started to set in that Vince McMahon could no longer appear on WWF television, then Austin came into the ring and shook hands with McMahon and gave him a goodbye Stone Cold Stunner with The Undertaker standing in the aisleway looking on.